Generalized double bracket vector fields: Gradient nature of the generalized double bracket vector field

-\begin{thm} Let $M$ be a smooth manifold equipped with a pseudo-Riemannian structure and with a Poisson structure.
-On a good symplectic leaf $S$, the generalized double bracket vector field $\pa_\M G$, for $G\in C^\oo(M)$, is minus the gradient vector field of $G|_{S}$ with respect to the double bracket metric:
+Now we will explore the relationship between the GDB vector field and the gradient in the context of Poisson manifold. \begin{thm} Let $M$ be a smooth manifold equipped with a pseudo-Riemannian structure and with a Poisson structure.
+On a good symplectic leaf $S$, for $G\in C^\oo(M)$, the GDB vector field $\pa_\M G$, is the negative of the gradient vector field of $G|_{S}$ with respect to the DB metric:

 \end{thm}

 \begin{proof} Using the Lemma \ref{leftdiagram}, we have,

 hence the equality in \eqref{thmeq}. \end{proof}